 My bubble was burst and I became painfully aware of how much the rest of the student body didn’t like me.
 I didn’t fit in one bit.
 I didn’t know how.
 And the academic side of things wasn’t any better than the social.

 In third form, there were ‘Key Stage 3’ tests that I did quite well in.
 The teachers seemed surprised, but I wasn’t.
 I knew that I wasn’t dumb.
 Until that point, they, apparently, did not.
+I actually did so well they moved me back up to the top band.
 Then came the GCSE years (fourth and fifth form).
 I was a little annoyed at the inflexibility of subject choices but just had to deal with it.

 I did my mock exams and came out okay.
 One of my English teachers told me that I’d probably get a B if only the marker could read my writing.